How to Ideate a Winning Back-to-School Campaign

 The number of families who do their back-to-school shopping on their mobile phones is on the rise.
 Consumers are using their phones to research the products they want to buy on their phones as well.
-About 10% of parents looked to a social media site to help them with back-to-school shopping, in 2015.
+About 25% of the parents said that social media influenced their purchasing decisions in 2018 and the number one reason parents used social media is to find back-to-school promotions and offers.

 I know I am just putting you under more pressure to get to something that’s already on your content calendar.
 Fret not, here’s the how-to on creating a kickass social media campaign.

-As you can see, brands publish back-to-school Posts mostly between mid August and early September.
+As you can see, brands publish back-to-school Posts mostly between late July and early September.

 Take a quick glance at the words that brands commonly used in their back-to-school campaigns.
 You can get valuable hints on how to frame your copy!